oracle/bpftune/FEATURE_PLAN.md

 ### set up project packaging and signing

+### correlational analysis
+- some tunables like [wr]mem can increase indefinitely, but too much buffer space can lead to longer latencies.
+By gradually increasing the buffer size and correlating it with latency (smoothed RTT) we can find the sweet spot between buffer size and latency such that the increased buffer size does not induce latency.
+Find the min value of the correlation between buffer size and latency; this represents the point at which buffer size has the least effect on latency.
+Currently we see with tcp_wmem max it can highly correlate (>90% correlation) with srtt increase if buffer max is set too high.

 ### add a configurable learning rate
 - currently we check for limit approach and up values based on a 25% value; i.e. within 25% of limit, adjust up by 25%.